Women Faculty Leadership Council

 - The Eigen project documents historical trends in scholarly publications, using the JSTOR database, and examines gender trends in authorship over time.
 The first link takes you to an interactive website displaying research results and the second link provides an article explaining the project. eigenFACTOR.org - The Role of Gender in Scholarly Authorship

 - Scoop. it! : This is a collection of online articles about women in Higher Education, curated by Ann Johnson.
-If you have relevant online resources to contribute, please email the information to Wendy Wyatt at email@example.com.
+If you have relevant online resources to contribute, please email the information to Ann Johnson at firstname.lastname@example.org.